Please Note:

 (a) A research protocol.
 Information on what should be included in the protocol can be found in the section titled Guidelines for Protocol Development

 (b) Copies of documents that will be distributed to potential and enrolled subjects, such as recruitment materials, informed consent/permission forms, surveys, and questionnaires.
 This also includes scripts or a written form of interview questions and verbal screening questions.
-The consent form is required for all projects where new data (not existing) will be obtained and used for analysis; consent form templates and samples are available on ORED Human Subjects Forms and Links webpage.
+The consent form is required for all projects where new data (not existing) will be obtained and used for analysis; consent form templates and samples are available on Division of Research Human Subjects Forms and Links webpage.
 The templates can be used as a starting point for creating a consent form, or forms, specific to each project.
 More specific information on the content of the consent form is in the Guidelines for Protocol Development section.

 2. Submissions for modification requests of existing projects will require attachments of any documents that are being revised as a result of the proposed modifications.
 When submitting modified documents, researchers should use highlighting or "Track Changes" to make the changes apparent.